dricottone/my-utils/core/README.md

 :---------------|:---------------------------------------------------------------------|:-----------------
-ctdir           |Count entries in a target directory(ies) debom           |Concatenate target files while stripping BOMs dired           |Open Emacs in dired mode                                              |`emacs` enumerate       |Rename files in a target directory (or current directory) sequentially git-blobs       |List blobs in git history                                             |`git`
+ctdir           |Count entries in a target directory(ies) debom           |Concatenate target files while stripping BOMs dec2hex         |Convert a decimal value to a hex value dired           |Open Emacs in dired mode                                              |`emacs` enumerate       |Rename files in a target directory (or current directory) sequentially git-blobs       |List blobs in git history                                             |`git`